Sunday Dec. 14th 1941.

 In your last letter – which I have before me – you were reminding me about our trip across the Atlantic in the Samaria last year.
 Strangely enough I had just been trying to decide a few days ago the exact date, when we left New York, but to no avail.
 Looking back on it now it certainly was a pleasant voyage.
 I’ve wondered several times about the acquaintances I made on board and what they are doing now.
 They were a rather mixed lot and it would be interesting to know where they are now.
 It has been a very exciting year for most of us and one that has passed quickly for me at least.
 It seems as if it were but yesterday since I landed in England.
 The most interesting and exciting year in my life!

-The date Hugh was seeking was September 6.
+September 6 was the date Hugh was seeking.
 The only evidence of Jim keeping in touch with people on Samaria is her short correspondence with Raymond Richards.
 She kept his letters all her life.
 The two seem to have been kindred spirits.
 On September 9, 1940, she wrote letters of thanks to people in America and one to George Lawrence.
 Hugh and Ray seem to have been prolific letter writers.
 Ray’s first is written just days after landing in England and sheds more light on disembarking from Samaria.

 Sept 9, 1940